 ‘McKenzie’s timing and demeanour are what make his observational comedy so great … as a cool person might say, it’s all killer, no filler.’ – Heckler, 4 April 2014

 ‘No Carol Vorderman to look at, but considerably funnier’ – The Herald-Sun

-The premiere season of Ben McKenzie is Uncool took place at The Provincial Hotel in Fitzroy as part of the inaugural “Comedy at the Provincial” program in the 2014 Melbourne International Comedy Festival.
+The premiere season of Ben McKenzie is Uncool took place at The Provincial Hotel in Fitzroy as part of the inaugural “Comedy at the Provincial” program for the 2014 Melbourne International Comedy Festival.